Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 #### Claims Endpoint Error Response
  When an error condition occurs, the Claims Endpoint returns an Error Response as defined in Section 3 of  [OAuth 2.0 Bearer Token Usage](https://openid.net/specs/openid-connect-core-1_0.html#RFC6750)  [RFC6750].
 (HTTP errors unrelated to RFC 6750 are returned to the User Agent using the appropriate HTTP status code.)

-The following is a non-normative example of a Aggregation Error Response:
+The following is a non-normative example of a Claims Endpoint Error Response:

 ```
     HTTP/1.1 401 Unauthorized